 Activism, Inc.

-The outsourcing of grassroots campaigns has created a strange, dangerous monopoly at the expense of the American public.
+The outsourcing of grassroots campaigns has created a strange, dangerous monopoly at the expense of the American public and workers' rights, and sheds a rare light into a very shadowy world.